hvasbath/beat/docs/examples/dc_teleseismic.rst

   store_superdir: $GF_path

-Alternatively we could also calculate the Greens function (GF) store ourselves, as done in `Example 1 <https://hvasbath.github.io/beat/examples.html#calculate-greens-functions>`__ the regional Full Moment Tensor example.
+Alternatively, we could also calculate the Greens function (GF) store ourselves, as done in `Example 1 <https://hvasbath.github.io/beat/examples.html#calculate-greens-functions>`__ the regional Full Moment Tensor example.
+Please note that creating such a store is computationally expensive.

 How to convert Green's Mill store to beat format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We now have to change the downloaded Greens function meta info into beat compatible formalism.
 For that we need to change the name of the Greens function store by::

-  mv $GF_path/global_2s_25km $GF_path/
+  mv $GF_path/global_2s_25km $GF_path/global_2s_25km_ak135_0.500Hz_0

-The store is approximately 2.6 GB in size.

-To enable velocity model uncertainty perturbation each store is named after the earthmodel used, followed by the sampling rate and the reference model index, each separated by a '_'
+To enable velocity model uncertainty perturbation each store is named after the earthmodel used, followed by the sampling rate and the reference model index, each separated by a '_' The format is %station_%earth_model_name_%sampling_%reference_model_idx.
-The format is %station_%earth_model_name_%sampling_%reference_model_idx. %station is defined in the reference_location of the gf_config section of the config_geometry.yaml.
+%station is defined in the reference_location of the gf_config section of the config_geometry.yaml.
 We now also want to change the tabulated phases in the store.

-Open the store config under $GF_path/global_2s_25km/config with any editor.
+Open the store config under $GF_path/global_2s_25km_ak135_0.500Hz_0/config with any editor.
 Change the name of the store from::

   id: global_2s_25km